Victoria Film Festival returns with virtual viewing - Victoria News

 “That’s something new for us, because we’ve been very Victoria-centric up until now,” said festival director Kathy Kay.
 “But with the virus, we had to come up with new solutions.”

-Films from 21 countries will be available during the 10-week festival, giving film-lovers access to early Oscar contenders, European award winners, Canadian premieres and Vancouver Island-produced feature film All-in Madonna.
+Films from 21 countries will be available during the 10-day festival, giving film-lovers access to early Oscar contenders, European award winners, Canadian premieres and Vancouver Island-produced feature film All-in Madonna.

 The virtual festival will also include Q&As, interviews and other extras.